LaurentFE/java-ToDoList-Server/README.md

 ## What

-This is a WIP of a Java server that connects to a MySQL Database to store todo lists for users, and expose API endpoints to provide the to do lists to a client.
+This is a Java server that connects to a MySQL Database to store todo lists for users, and expose API endpoints to provide the to do lists to a client application (https://github.com/LaurentFE/Java-ToDoList-Client).

 Available endpoints allow :
 - Restitution of all users